 Access to our websites is free; however, we take this opportunity to remind you that in case you access to any of our websites through a mobile device, Internet tariff providers and operators will continue to apply the charges and standard rates provided in the service contract that you have stipulated with them.

-We do not knowingly collect or solicit information from clients under the age of 18, nor do we consciously allow such customers to register in our services.
-Our services and their contents are not intended for children under 18 years old.
+We do not knowingly collect or solicit information from clients who are underage, nor do we consciously allow such customers to register in our services.
+Our services and their contents are not intended for children underage.

-If we discover that we have collected personal information from a child under the age of 18 without parental consent, we will remove this information as soon as possible.
+If we discover that we have collected personal information from an underage child without parental consent, we will remove this information as soon as possible.

-If you think we have information about a child under the age of 18, contact us at email@example.com.
+If you think we have information about an underage child, contact us at email@example.com.